Combing for Credentials: Active Pattern Extraction from Smart Reply: Related Work

 \section{Related Work}

-Large language models based on the transformer architecture \cite{VaswaniSPUJGKP17} have transformed the field of natural language processing (NLP).
-These pre-trained models can be adept by fine-tuning on wide range of downstream tasks that provide impressive performance and unprecedented abilities so far \cite{DevlinCLT19, BrownNeurips20, gpt-j, OPT22, Wei22}.
-Such models have recently been shown to be useful beyond human language \cite{Chen21}.
+~ Large language models based on the transformer architecture \cite{VaswaniSPUJGKP17} have transformed the field of natural language processing.
+These pre-trained models can be fine-tuned on a wide range of downstream tasks to provide impressive performance and unprecedented abilities so far \cite{DevlinCLT19, BrownNeurips20, gpt-j, OPT22, Wei22}.

 On the other hand, large language models have been shown to leak information in different forms (e.g. training data extraction \cite{carlini2021extracting}, membership inference \cite{shejwalkar2021membership}) from their training data, which might be concerning in terms of privacy of the entities that span the data \cite{GDPR}.
-In this line of work, \cite{zanella2020analyzing} demonstrates that gray-box access to both pre-trained and fine-tuned versions of a language model can be exploited by an adversary to extract sensitive sequences from the typically more sensitive fine-tuning dataset. \cite{inan2021training} proposes a privacy metric that measures a language model's ability to resurface unique sentence fragments within training data to quantify user-level data leakage. \cite{carlini2021extracting} performed a training data extraction attack on GPT-2 \cite{RadfordWCLAS19}, which leads to successfully identifying more than 600 verbatim data samples from the GPT-2 training data.
+In this line of work, \cite{zanella2020analyzing} demonstrates that Model API access to both pre-trained and fine-tuned versions of a language model can be exploited by an adversary to extract sensitive sequences from the typically more sensitive fine-tuning dataset. \cite{inan2021training} proposes a privacy metric that measures a language model's ability to resurface unique sentence fragments within training data to quantify user-level data leakage. \cite{carlini2021extracting} performed a training data extraction attack on GPT-2 \cite{gpt2paper}, which leads to successfully identifying more than 600 verbatim data samples from the GPT-2 training data.
 More dangerously, these extractions include personally identifiable information (PII) that can directly lead to privacy violation of individuals.
-In a follow-up work \cite{Carlinimem22} investigates the trade-off between memorization and model size, data sample repetition and the context on which the extraction is aimed.
+A follow-up work \cite{Carlinimem22} investigates the trade-off between memorization and model size, data sample repetition and the context on which the extraction is aimed.
 Relevantly, recent work has shown that deduplicating training data mitigates privacy risks \cite{Kandpal22} and provides certain advantages to training \cite{Lee21}.
 While much of the privacy focus has been on language models trained with auto-regressive objective, \cite{lehman2021does} shows that it is in fact not easy to extract sensitive information from the BERT model \cite{DevlinCLT19} trained on private clinical data with masked language modeling objective.